SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

 ## Important and hard

+    Consider simplified version
+        Has single rows replace tables
+        Ignore installation cost percents for parts that don't need them

     Write estimate_grid_mv_line_budget_in_meters to duplicate the beginning part of the script Convert tools into jupyter notebooks
     Add specification for model to jupyter notebooks

 ## Unimportant and easy

+    Get bullet points of possible components of system loss for documentation

     Document ways that users can debug model
     Consider having different transformer tables for different locations